HOME BUYING 101

 4. Electrical Problems

-Look for flickering lights, outdated wiring, or a lack of grounded outlets that could indicate electrical issues.
+Look for flickering lights, outdated wiring, or a lack of grounded outlets.

 5. Water Damage or Leaks

-Water stains on walls, ceilings, or floors, as well as signs of recent repairs jobs in these areas, could indicate past or ongoing water damage, which may lead to mold or rot.
+Water stains on walls, ceilings, or floors could indicate past or ongoing water damage.

 6. Roof Damage

-Missing or damaged shingles, sagging rooflines, or visible wear and tear can signal that the roof needs repair or replacement, which can be a costly endeavor.
+Missing or damaged shingles, sagging rooflines, or visible wear and tear can signal needed repairs.

 7. Pest Infestations

-Evidence of pests, such as droppings, nests, or chewed wires and wood can indicate an infestation that could cause significant damage and require extermination AND repair efforts.
+Evidence of pests, such as droppings, nests, or chewed wires and wood can indicate an infestation.

-Any modifications or additions that do not have proper permits or documentation could lead to legal problems or repairs to bring the home up to code.
+Modifications without proper permits could lead to legal problems or repairs to bring the home up to code.

 9. Neighborhood Concerns